CS-SI/pytest-executable/doc/how-to-use.rst

 Do default regression checking without running executable
 ---------------------------------------------------------

-:command:`pytest --regression-root <path/to/tests/references> <path/to/tests/inputs> --overwrite-output`
+:command:`pytest --exe-regression-root <path/to/tests/references> <path/to/tests/inputs> --exe-overwrite-output`

 We assume that the |exe| results have already been produced for the test cases considered.
 This is not enough though because the output directory already exists and |ptx| will by default prevent the user from silently modifying any existing test output directories.
-In that case, the option :option:`--overwrite-output` shall be used.
+In that case, the option :option:`--exe-overwrite-output` shall be used.
 The above command line will compare the results in the default output tree with the references, if the existing
 |exe| results are in a different directory then you need to add the path to it
-with :command:`--output-root`.
+with :command:`--exe-output-root`.

-The option :option:`--regression-root` points to the root directory with the regression references tree .
+The option :option:`--exe-regression-root` points to the root directory with the regression references tree .
 This tree shall have the same hierarchy as the output tree but it only contains the results files that are used for doing the regression checks.